Anna234155/Arcade-game/README.md

 ### How to run this app?
 1. Clone the template project:
+`git clone  https://github.com/Anna234155/Arcade-game.git cd arcade_game`
 2. Install the project's development and runtime requirements:
+`pip install -r requirements.txt`

-3. Run the game. :smiley:
+3. Run the game.